A ‘syndrome‘ is what acupuncturists trained in classical Chinese medicine treat. They are different from Western-defined diseases or illnesses.

 Acupuncturists and other practitioners of Chinese medicine are often asked to treat Western-defined illnesses.

-By diagnosing an illness the Chinese way, they force themselves to consider the condition from this very different perspective.
+By diagnosing an illness the Chinese way, they force themselves to consider the condition from a very different perspective.

-Which is, after all, often why they are being consulted.
+Which is, after all, often why you are consulting them.

-Before explaining the word, here are a few examples in Chinese medicine.
+Before explaining the word, here are a few examples of syndromes in Chinese medicine.

 As you read the explanations you’ll recognise Western-style symptoms: perhaps you will also notice a different approach to disease.